mosip/documentation/docs/operator-onboarding.md

 ## On-boarding an operator

-* The admin needs to map the operator' UIN in KeyCloak under Attributes with attribute name as `individualId`.
+* Admin needs to map the operator' UIN in KeyCloak under Attributes with attribute name as `individualId`.
-* The admin needs to remove the "Default" role mapping for the operator' user account if it exists.
+* Admin needs to remove the "Default" role mapping for the operator' user account if it exists.
 * The operator needs to login (password based) to the registration client using Keycloak credentials.
 * The operator needs to ensure that the registration client machine is online.
 * The operator will land into the below page and needs to click on **Get Onboarded**